fmarus/fctemsdata2html/README.md

 ## Requirements
 * Tested on Python 3.9, other version might be supported
-* FortiClient EMS 7.0, other version might be supported
+* Tested on FortiClient EMS 7.0, other version might be supported
+* An internet connection, due to linked [Bootstrap](https://getbootstrap.com/docs/3.3/getting-started/) template
+* Connectivity and administrator access to FortiClient EMS

 ## Installation
 * Clone the repo, or download fctemsdata2html.py and requirements.txt